skaman82/HW3_tracker/README.md

 • Notifications overflow: too many not usefull notifications normally not displayed by other watches like "tweet send" or "xx new messages" from whattsapp<br>
 • UI: "WhatAapp message summary" message has a corrupted message count when the number is higher then 9 (see photo).
 But the whole message is unnecessary<br>
 • UI: Not all selectable notifications from the app list have a dedicated icon, WhattsApp, Facebook, Instagramm do.
 But Telegram for example has a generic icon<br>
+• UI: Some people report time/date on the notifications not being accurate (works on my watch)<br>
 <img src="https://github.com/skaman82/HW3_tracker/blob/main/10040/7.jpg" width="300px"/>